 The appropriate price and quality weightings in supplier selection will be determined by the need to obtain best Value for Money.
 Where the scope of work is well defined, the resources available in the market place are well matched and an accurate estimate of cost can be provided, price may be sufficient to distinguish suppliers.
 As the complexity of the activities or the level of risk transferred to the supplier increases, or where achievement of standards becomes more important, the emphasis on quality over price will become more pronounced.

-Factors which influence the supplier selection method and resulting attribute weightings used for tender evaluations are included in the diagram below:
+Factors which influence the supplier selection method and resulting attribute weightings used for tender evaluations are included in this diagram.

 Based on these factors we will evaluate and select suppliers using one of the supplier selection methods outlined in the above diagram and outlined in the following paragraphs.

 Direct appointment is the simplest of all the supplier selection methods.
 It involves the selection of a single supplier and the negotiation of commercial terms directly with that supplier for an agreed scope of works or services.

 This supplier selection method is normally reserved for contracts with low value and low risk where there is a limited supplier market or level of expertise, or where there is significant Value for Money benefit in direct appointing.

 In all cases, the rationale behind selection of the supplier will be documented through a Procurement planning document.

 Direct appointment may only be used to select a supplier and establish a contract when:

 - The contract is of low value (<$100k), or

 - The supplier selection process commenced as a competitive tender, but only one conforming tender was received, or